xiangyuan/blog/content/blog/2011/2011-09-01_dwm-sshscreenirssi-notifications.rst

-public: yes
-tags: [sysadmin, dwm]
-summary: Show notifications for irssi mentions inside a ssh screen session on dwm.

 dwm ssh/screen/irssi notifications
 ===================================

+:tags: sysadmin, dwm
+:summary: Show notifications for irssi mentions inside a ssh screen session on dwm.

 I always keep an irssi session open inside a screen session on my server via ssh.
 I always thought that notifications aren't possible for such a